Guwlymaýak

-Guvlymayak (Russian:Гувлымаяк, Turkmen:Guwlymaýak) is a town in Türkmenbaşy District, Balkan Province of Turkmenistan adjacent to the Caspian Sea.
+Guwlymaýak, formerly known as Kuuli-Mayak (in Russian: "Куули-Маяк"), is a town in Türkmenbaşy District, Balkan Province of Turkmenistan bordering the Caspian Sea.
 There is a lighthouse.

 History

 The settlement was founded c.
 1931 by a group of Kazakhs, who fled their republic during the contemporaneous famine.

 Economy

 The local economy was originally dependent on salt which is mined from an adjacent lake.
 "Guwlyduz”, the salt-processing unit — formerly, the Kuuli-sol complex — is the oldest chemical plant in Turkmenistan; it remains the major supplier for not only edible salt but also industrial salt.
 Post upgradations in 2019, Guwlyduz had an annual production capacity of 40 kilotonnes of iodised salt.
-Today the town also serves as a bedroom community for the nearby polymer factory at Kiyanly (Turkmen:Gyýanly) and urea plant at Garabogaz.
+Nowadays, the town also serves as a working settlement for the nearby polymer factory in Gyýanly and urea plant in Garabogaz.

 In 2018, the Government floated a tender for construction of a "sturgeon farm" and a "fish processing facility."